-The San Jose Theaters are excited to finally reopen our doors once again for live entertainment, concerts and events at the San Jose Civic, Center for the Performing Arts, Montgomery Theater and California Theatre.
+The San Jose Theaters is excited to finally reopen our doors for live entertainment, concerts and events.
+See you soon at the San Jose Civic, Center for the Performing Arts, Montgomery Theater and California Theatre.

 - MASKS are required to be worn indoors per Santa Clara County Order, effective August 2, 2021.